HerveMignot/CloudProvisioning/ec2/README.md

 ### install-rstudio-ec2.sh

-This is an customization of multiple sources.
+This is a customization of multiple sources.

-The following versions should / can be updated:
+The following versions should / can be updated (or provided as script arguments, see below):
 * R Studio: RSTUDIO_VERSION="1.1.453"

 * Shiny Server: SHINY_SERVER_VERSION="1.5.8.913"

-R Studio port can be changed with:
+R Studio port can be changed with (or script argument, see below):
 * RSTUDIO_PORT="8787"

 Changing Shiny Server port (3838) has not been yet implemented.